pwnageByButchy/pwnageByButchy.github.io/_posts/2020-04-28-golden-snapshoter-in-test-yay!!!.md

 6. Configure all the variables in the settings.py to match your environment
 7. run python3 ./GoldenSnapshoter.py and follow the prompts

+This application generates a "git_script.txt" in the UpdateScripts directory, if you want this included in your system update copy the contents of this txt file into the appropriate UpdateScript.
+This is optional based on what you want to do and therefore a manual task.

 <center><a title="GoldenSnapshoter on Github" href="https://github.com/pwnageByButchy/GoldenSnapshoter" target="_blank"><i class="fab fa-github fa-2x"></i></a></center>